conorwalker/covid19/README.md

 - Base quality >=30 at >=90% of the read
 - Base quality >=30 at 3' end (mean quality in window, default window size in fastp is 4)
 - Read length >=50
+- Minimum base quality of 20 at site to report variant
 - Minimum coverage of 5 mapped reads per site to report any variants

 Strict filtering: